apple/swift-distributed-actors/README.md

 ## Integration tests

-Integration tests include running actual multiple nodes of a cluster and e.g. killing them off to test the recovery mechanisms of the cluster.
+Integration tests include running actual multiple nodes of a cluster and e.g. terminating them to test the recovery mechanisms of the cluster.

 Requirements:
 - macOS: `brew install coreutils` to install `stdbuf`